Add your cameras, lenses and anything else to Lenstag and get global protection plus so much more.

 Yes, Lenstag actually works!
 We've recovered stolen gear and you can read about it here: Lenstag Finds Photographer's Stolen Camera via 500px.
 We've also helped owners track down gear all over the world and have helped bring camera thieves to trial.

-It's free.
+It's free to get started.
 All we need from you is an email address, password, the model names and serial numbers of the equipment you'd like to protect.
-You can also get Lenstag Pro for more features and help pay for the project.
+You can also get Lenstag Pro for unlimited gear, more features and help keep the project going.

 Lenstag Pro is a way for photographers to get even more out of Lenstag, help their business as well as help Lenstag complete its mission of ending photographic equipment theft.